Food is Medicine

 Fermented foods are an essential part of good mental health.
 They support intestinal well-being and enhance healthy bacteria, which support neurotransmitters needed for brain health.
 All types of fermented foods enhance cognition.

 When freshly made, vinegar is an important fermented food that is easy to add to salad dressings, to your slow cooker meat and bone recipes and to dark leafy greens.
 Vinegar increases energy and helps to reduce anxiety and depression.
+Good gut habits will reduce inflammation and pain.
 To be medicinal, vinegar should be made naturally and have a good enough “mother.”

 Making vinegar is a fun family activity.
 The term vinegar refers to the two-step process of fermentation from a carbohydrate to an alcohol to an acetic acid.
 Sugar is converted into alcohol, which is then fermented into vinegar.